Trees: markers of time, place and season

 Based in Oxford for the best part of twenty five years, I have experienced and enjoyed the city as a student, academic, teacher, mother and long distance runner.
 Integral to this have been the countless trips across Port Meadow, The University Parks, Christchurch Meadows, Shotover and Wytham Woods which are the inspiration for much of my recent work.

-My artistic response draws upon two different but linked perspectives which I seek to combine in my sketches and in the selection of materials that I use.
-From a biological standpoint I am fascinated by the growth, form and adaptability of trees, whilst from a human one it is the ways in which they impact our experience of place that inspires me.
+My artistic response draws upon two different but linked perspectives: from a biological standpoint I am fascinated by the growth, form and adaptability of trees, whilst from a human one it is the ways in which they impact our experience of place that inspires me.
 My work is increasingly enriched by the observations of others.
 Chance conversations reveal local trees favoured for climbing, picnicking, or marking out a running route; those whose shapes excite storytellers and those whose slow but steady growth have mirrored human life stories.
 Always gathering fresh ideas to work on and occasional commissions, I have much sketching to look forward to in future years.

 I work almost entirely in the field, completing my sketches in a relatively short time – especially in the winter! - with whatever materials seem best suited to the tree, the season and the mood.
 A much longer time is spent in observation and rapid sketching to get a feel for the shape, structure and the relationship of the trees.
 In some ways my final pieces have an unfinished feel - background features roughly sketched in pencil or edges left blank: a result of cold fingers, fading light or just because the sketch seemed finished.